A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Abstract

 \section{Abstract}

 Supervised neural approaches are hindered by their dependence on large, meticulously annotated datasets, a requirement that is particularly cumbersome for sequential tasks.
 The quality of annotations tends to deteriorate with the transition from expert-based to crowd-sourced labelling.
-To address these challenges, we present \textbf{CAMELL} (\textbf{C}onfidence-based \textbf{A}cquisition \textbf{M}odel for \textbf{E}fficient self-supervised active \textbf{L}earning with \textbf{L}abel validation), a pool-based active learning framework tailored for sequential multi-output problems.
-CAMELL possesses three core features: (1) it requires expert annotators to label only a fraction of a chosen sequence, (2) it facilitates self-supervision for the remainder of the sequence, and (3) it employs a label validation mechanism to prevent erroneous labels from contaminating the dataset and harming model performance.
-We evaluate CAMELL on sequential tasks, with a special emphasis on dialogue belief tracking, a task plagued by the constraints of limited and noisy datasets.
-Our experiments demonstrate that CAMELL outperforms the baselines in terms of efficiency.
-Furthermore, the data corrections suggested by our method contribute to an overall improvement in the quality of the resulting datasets.
+To address these challenges, we present \textbf{CAMEL} (\textbf{C}onfidence-based \textbf{A}cquisition \textbf{M}odel for \textbf{E}fficient self-supervised active \textbf{L}earning), a pool-based active learning framework tailored to sequential multi-output problems.
+CAMEL possesses two core features: (1) it requires expert annotators to label only a fraction of a chosen sequence, and (2) it facilitates self-supervision for the remainder of the sequence.
+By deploying a label correction mechanism, CAMEL can also be utilised for data cleaning.
+We evaluate CAMEL on two sequential tasks, with a special emphasis on dialogue belief tracking, a task plagued by the constraints of limited and noisy datasets.
+Our experiments demonstrate that CAMEL significantly outperforms the baselines in terms of efficiency.
+Furthermore, the data corrections suggested by our method contribute to an overall improvement in the quality of the resulting datasets.\footnote{The code is available under \url{https://gitlab.cs.uni-duesseldorf.de/general/dsml/camell.git}.}